mcxue/m-translate/README.md

-# A mini translate tool in Node.js
+# A mini translation tool in Node.js

 ## Install